 Current Expected Credit Losses.
 As disclosed in the Firm's 2019 Form 10-K, the Firm initially elected to phase-in the January 1, 2020 ("day 1") CECL adoption impact to retained earnings of \$2.7 billion to CET1 capital, at 25% per year in each of 2020 to 2023.
-As part of their response to the impact of the COVID-19 pandemic, on March 31, 2020, the federal banking agencies issued an interim final rule that provided the option to temporarily delay the effects of CECL on regulatory capital for two years, followed by a three-year transition period ("CECL capital transition provisions").

-The interim final rule provides a uniform approach for estimating the effects of CECL compared to the legacy incurred loss model during the first two years of the transition period (the "day 2" transition amount), whereby the Firm may exclude from CET1 capital 25% of the change in the allowance for credit losses (excluding allowances on PCD loans).
-The cumulative day 2 transition amount as at December 31, 2021 that is not recognized in CET1 capital at 25% per year beginning January 1, 2022.
-The Firm has elected to apply the CECL capital transition provisions, and accordingly, for the period ended March 31, 2020, the capital measures of the Firm exclude \$4.3 billion, which is the \$2.7 billion day 1 impact to retained earnings and 25% of the \$6.8 billion increase in the allowance for credit losses (excluding allowances on PCD loans).
+As part of their response to the impact of the COVID-19 pandemic, on March 31, 2020, the federal banking agencies issued an interim final rule (issued as final on August 26, 2020) that provided the option to delay the effects of CECL on regulatory capital for two years, followed by a three-year transition period ("CECL capital transition provisions").
+The final rule provides a uniform approach for estimating the effects of CECL compared to the legacy incurred loss model during the first two years of the transition period (the "day 2" transition amount), whereby the Firm may exclude from CET1 capital 25% of the change in the allowance for credit losses (excluding allowances on PCD loans).
+The cumulative day 2 transition amount as at December 31, 2021 that is not recognized in CET1 capital as well as the \$2.7 billion day 1 impact, will be phased into CET1 capital at 25% per year beginning January 1, 2022.
+The Firm has elected to apply the CECL capital transition provisions, and accordingly, for the period ended September 30, 2020, the capital metrics of the Firm exclude \$6.4 billion, which is the \$2.7 billion increase in the allowance for credit losses (excluding allowances on PCD loans).

-The impacts of the CECL capital transition provisions on Tier 2 capital, adjusted average assets, and total leverage exposure have also been incorporated into the Firm's capital measures.
+The impacts of the CECL capital transition provisions on Tier 2 capital, adjusted average assets, and total leverage exposure have also been incorporated into the Firm's capital metrics.
 Refer to Note 1 for further information on the CECL accounting guidance.

-Money Market Mutual Fund Liquidity Facility.
-On March 18, 2020, the Federal Reserve established a facility, authorized through September 30, 2020, to enhance the liquidity and functioning of money markets.
+Money Market Mutual Fund Liquidity Facility ("MMLF").
+On March 18, 2020, the Federal Reserve established the MMLF facility, authorized through September 30, 2020, to enhance the liquidity and functioning of money markets.
+On July 28, 2020, the Federal Reserve announced that it was extending the MMLF through December 31, 2020.
 Under the MMLF, the FRBB makes nonrecourse advances to participating financial institutions to purchase certain types of assets from eligible money market mutual fund clients.
 These assets, which are reflected in other assets on the Firm's Consolidated balance sheets, are pledged to the FRBB as collateral.
-On March 23, 2020, the federal banking agencies issued an interim final rule to neutralize the effects of purchasing assets through the program on risk-based and leverage-based capital ratios.
-As of March 31, 2020 the Firm excluded assets purchased from money market mutual fund clients pursuant to nonrecourse advances provided under the MMLF in the amount of \$12.0 billion from its RWA and \$1.2 billion from adjusted average assets and total leverage exposure.
+On March 23, 2020, the federal banking agencies issued an interim final rule (issued as final on September 29, 2020) to neutralize the effects of purchasing assets through the program on risk-based and leverage-based capital ratios.
+As of September 30, 2020, the Firm excluded assets purchased from money market mutual fund clients pursuant to nonrecourse advances provided under the MMLF in the amount of \$932 million from its RWA and \$2.2 billion from adjusted average assets and total leverage exposure.